 Pay for Performance.
 Our executive compensation programs are designed to deliver pay in accordance with corporate and individual performance, rewarding superior performance and providing consequences for underperformance.
-We believe that compensation of our NEOs for fiscal year 2020 was aligned with the Company's performance during 2020, in which we made strong progress on specific projects related to CHS-1420, CHS-2020, our oncology pipeline, and additional presentations of UDENYCA®, and on our general corporate goals, which included specific financial, legal and organizational targeted achievements.
+We believe that compensation of our NEOs for fiscal year 2021 was aligned with the Company's performance during 2021, in which we executed on our strategy to build an innovative immuno-oncology company, grow a diversified commercial product portfolio and also met many of our specific financial, legal and organizational targeted achievements.

 In order to align pay with performance, a significant portion of our NEOs' compensation is delivered in the form of equity awards and annual cash incentives, the value of each of which depends on our actual performance.

-For fiscal year 2020, approximately 82% of our NEOs' total target compensation was in the form of stock options and annual performance-based incentives, in order to focus the management team on long-term performance achievements.
+For fiscal year 2021, approximately 87% of our NEOs' total target compensation was in the form of stock options and annual performance-based incentives, in order to focus the management team on long-term performance achievements.

-2020 Compensation Highlights.
-Consistent with our compensation philosophy, key compensation decisions for 2019 included the following:
+2021 Compensation Highlights.
+Consistent with our compensation philosophy, key compensation decisions for 2021 included the following:

 - Base Salaries and Target Annual Cash Incentive Opportunities.
-Our Compensation Committee determined that our NEOs' base salaries would be increased 5-10% for 2020 and that target bonuses would remain at their 2019 levels. - Annual Performance-Based Incentives.
-For 2020, our Board of Directors selected 42 corporate performance goals for our performance-based annual bonus program that were intended to promote our business plan and short-term goals across ten operational areas.
-In early 2021, the Board of Directors determined our overall corporate achievement percentage to be 124.2%. - · Equity-Based Long Term Incentives.
-In 2020, we granted approximately 70% of our NEOs' total target compensation as equity-based compensation in the form of stock options and restricted stock units.
+Our Compensation Committee determined that our NEOs' base salaries would be increased an average of 4% for 2021 and that target bonuses would remain at their 2019 levels. - Annual Performance-Based Incentives.
+For 2021, our Board of Directors selected 45 corporate performance goals for our performance-based annual bonus program that were intended to promote our business plan and short-term goals across ten operational areas.
+In early 2022, the Board of Directors determined our overall corporate achievement percentage to be 120.9%.
+The allocation of the bonus for our NEOs other than Mr. Lanfear is now based 75% on Corporate Goal Achievement and 25% on Personal Goal Achievement.

+Equity-Based Long-Term Incentives.
+In 2021, we granted approximately 78% of our NEOs' total target compensation as equity-based compensation in the form of stock options and restricted stock units.
 We believe that stock options effectively align the interests of our executives with those of our stockholders, providing significant potential upside compensation if our objectives are achieved while also placing a significant portion of compensation at risk if our objectives are not achieved.
 In the event that our executives fail to increase stockholder value over the term of their stock options, or if stockholder value remains stagnant, then our NEOs will realize no value from their stock options.
 We also grant restricted stock units because they are less dilutive than stock options, and reward our NEOs for growth in the price of our stock while providing value in a declining market, which we believe discourages excessive risk taking.